logseq/docs/pages/Filename format.md

 			- The page name **won't be changed** in the new format without operation, but renaming the file to follow the new format is suggested.
 			- Mostly happens when the page contains a `title::` property that created under the [`:legacy` filename format](((634fb9a8-cab9-441e-b476-41fa828010ea))), renaming will improve the readability of the filename
 			- Pages with manually edited `title::` property ([[custom page title]]) **will not be listed**.
+			- **Example:** Under `:legacy` format, page `Logseq/Features` contains
+			  > title:: Logseq/Features

+			  with filename `Logseq%2FFeatures.md`.
+It will show up as an optional rename action to rename the file to `Logseq__Features.md`
 		- 🟡 means the renaming is **required** id:: 634fd550-3ce9-4c5c-88e0-37d45007d6c8
 			- The page name **will be changed** in the new format without operation unless you rename the file according to the new filename format.
 			- Mostly happens when the filename contains characters like `/`, `?`, `!`, `_`, `.` under the [`:legacy` filename format](((634fb9a8-cab9-441e-b476-41fa828010ea))), and no `title::` property provided in the corresponding page
 				- maybe caused by manual deletion, or the file is imported externally
+			- **Example:** Under an earlier version of Logseq, page `Logseq/Features` is stored in a file with the name `Logseq.Features.md`, and has no `title::` property provided for some reason.
+Rename is required to keep the page title as `Logseq/Features`.
+Otherwise the page title will become `Logseq.Feature` under the `:triple-lowbar` format.
 		- 🔴 means breaking change happens without available renaming
 			- This is an uncommon case for updating filename format (from `:legacy` to `:triple-lowbar`)
 - ## FQA